 Book RP Strategy Implementation Ideas Student Impact Love & Logic "Learning to think and solve problems is a gift that lasts a lifetime."
 "Self Reflection Flashcards" Students brainstorm with the teacher about the problems and struggles they encounter during class.
 Together, create a list of potential solutions and steps to reach them.
 Teacher will create a class set of flashcards (double-sided) that include problem/possible solutions based on the class list.
 (Cards can be laminated and/or students can write on them using expo markers.)
 Students will refer to the flashcards to identify their needs during a lesson, starting with a question about their actions: What was I doing during lesson time?
 I was listening, but I don't understand I was listening, and I understand, but I don't know how to I was listening, I understand, I know how but I don't know how to start After they identify their role in the lesson, students will flip the card over and choose the best possible solution: Now, how can I help myself?
-Check the board/textbook Ask my teacher Students learn to advocate for themselves instead of relying on
+Check the board/textbook c.
+Ask a friend d.
+Ask my teacher Students show awareness of their own struggles and believe in their ability to solve problems Students work together to help one another when needed Students learn to advocate for themselves instead of relying on the teacher for everything Students use self reflection to come up with their own solutions to problems outside of class Students recognize and build on their strengths and weaknesses